programmercv/resume_exporter/README.md

 #### LinkedIn:

-Go to your public profile [https://www.linkedin.com/public-profile/settings](here), or navigate to it via "Me" -> "View Profile" -> "Edit your public profile"
+Go to your public profile at [https://www.linkedin.com/public-profile/settings](https://www.linkedin.com/public-profile/settings), or navigate to it via "Me" -> "View Profile" -> "Edit your public profile"
 Save the page as "Web Page, HTML only".

 #### Xing: